The humble dip has been around for ages. But it never fails to give you a brutal upper body workout every time you do a

 Altering the grip and your body position on the handles allows you to place additional emphasis on the pectorals if need be.

 In fact, if you maintain the correct form, grip (while at it, if you have big hands, pick the ideal bar size to avoid fatigue) and posture, then there’s no better exercise to target the entire pectoral muscle group than the dip.

 A variation of the dip called the ‘bench dip’ or the ‘triceps dip’ is done on a chair or a bench, and primarily targets the triceps.

 How To Do Dips Properly – Target the Right Muscles

-The thing about dips is that it is such a simple exercise and many people because of this reason overlook performing them correctly and in turn do not do them correctly.
-Not doing them correctly in turn causes you to target and work the wrong muscles.
+The thing about dips is that it is such a simple exercise and many people because of this reason overlook performing them correctly and in turn, do not do them correctly.
+This in turn causes you to target and work the wrong muscles.

 Watch the video below to understand the proper form so that you make sure that you are doing dips correctly.